sagemathinc/cocalc-doc/source/project-settings.rst

    .. image:: img/project-settings/usernameathost.png
         :width: 50%
         :align: center
+        :alt: SSH Keys in project settings with ssh username outlined

 #.
 Click "Add an SSH Key".
 #.
 Enter a title for the key in the Title field.
 Specify a title that is meaningful to you for the key pair you are using, for example "Sample Key for TESTPROJ".